 Time in nature is important for all of us for our general health, relaxation and lowered stress levels.
 Children should be outside for about 30 minutes to an hour each day to balance out the time spent indoors focusing on close work as well as to ensure a connection with their planet.
 Richard Louv (2008) pointed out in Last Child in the Woods that we need children to play in nature to ensure that they will care about taking care of this planet that we have worked so hard to preserve for them.

 The less screen time the better.
 Children under the age of 2 years should not be exposed to screens.
 Children 2 years and up should view an hour or less of screen time per day.
 Instead of looking at phones during dinner or in the car, try playing a game of I Spy, Pictionary, singing songs or reading books.
-Instead of watching tv after dinner, try going outside for a game of Hide & Seek or Kick the Can.
+Instead of watching tv after dinner, try going outside for a game of Hide & Seek or Kick the Can or gathering for family read-aloud.
 Trade screen time for green time!
 Your child will gain vocabulary, conversational skills, muscular development and a sense of family.

 Bath-book-bed: Establishing the bedtime routine early will pay off in the years ahead when power struggles arise over bed time.
 And the time spent reading and cuddling together will result in your child’s improved language development and family bonding.
 Even teenagers enjoy reading aloud with the family – give it a try!